Challenges in Research

 - Many agencies (including the National Science Foundation) do not have such restrictions.
 Search them out.

 International travelAfter you have applied for lawful permanent resident status, you aren't supposed to leave the U.S. until your case is decided.

 - If you have a compelling reason to travel, you can apply for what's called "advance parole."
 Such reasons might include the need to attend or present your research at an international conference, or to do field work abroad, either of which could be essential to your professional advancement.
-Note: you must apply for, and receive, advance parole prior to travelling abroad.
+Note: you must apply for, and receive, advance parole prior to traveling abroad.
 Otherwise, you may not be able to re-enter the U.S. Because the laws governing citizenship and immigration are subject to change, you should verify this information with the U.S. Citizenship and Immigration Services.

 - Citizens of many countries need a visa to travel abroad, even if they are lawful permanent residents of the US.
 Apply for a visa as soon as you know your travel plans.

 Recruiting graduate studentsThis can be challenging for any new faculty member.
 Successful strategies include: